Rehabilitation of vestibular disease

 Rehabilitation has an important role to play when caring for a pet affected by vestibular disease.
 Our chartered physiotherapist initially undertakes a thorough assessment of your dog and then formulates treatment aims and goals which is compiled into a rehabilitation treatment plan uniquely designed for your dog.
 The degree to which an individual is affected can vary from patient to patient, possible aims and treatment options are listed below.
-It is essential than on going evaluation and adjustment of the care program takes place.
+It is essential that ongoing evaluation and adjustment of the care programme takes place.

 Aims of rehabilitation

 In the initial days following diagnosis of vestibular disease: